About me

 Along my career, I have gained good knowledge on the still changing backbone of the eukaryotic tree of life, and also about conflicting phylogenetic hypotheses at the deepest parts, at the root of supergroups and the relationships between them.

-My long-term goal is to learn the genomic changes that explain current eukaryotic diversity and ecology, and particularly how eukaryotes originated and diversified.
+My long-term goal is to learn the genomic changes that explain current eukaryotic diversity and ecology, and particularly how eukaryotes originated and diversified into the current biodiversity.

-130h of practical teaching in Bioinformatics at UPF, Comparative & Functional Genomics at ESCI-UPF, and Molecular Genetics at UB
+170 h of formal teaching in Bioinformatics at UPF, Comparative & Functional Genomics at ESCI-UPF, and Molecular Genetics at UB. >100 h of outreach activities.

 Trajectory